Juan-Jones/earnonlinemoney/content/blog/how-to-make-a-blog.md

 ### Optimize Blog for SEO

 Search Engine Optimization (SEO) is crucial for driving organic traffic to your blog.
-When I started implementing SEO strategies, I saw a noticeable increase in visitors.
+When I started implementing [blog SEO strategies], I saw a noticeable increase in visitors.

 #### Basic SEO Practices